David Puth

 David Puth is an American financial services executive who has held senior positions at several financial service companies.
+He is the vice chairman of Partners Capital.

 He was chief executive officer of USD Coin (USDC) standards body, Centre from 2020 until Centre was absorbed by Circle.
 Between 1988 and 2007, he worked at J.P.
-Morgan where he served in a variety of senior global leadership roles.
+Morgan where he was in a variety of senior global leadership roles.

 Puth is a former member of the New York Federal Reserve Foreign Exchange Committee, the Bank of England Joint Standing Committee and former chairman of the Bank of International Settlements' Market Participants Group where he led the foreign exchange (FX) market's input to the development of a single global code of conduct covering the FX market.

 Puth was a member of the Foreign Exchange Committee, sponsored by the Federal Reserve Bank of New York, which he chaired from 1992 to 2002.

 Education

 Puth studied Political Science and Government at Tufts University in Boston, graduating with a Bachelor of Arts degree in 1979.